da-luce/pico-servo/README.md

 - `Bounce` – Simulates bounce-back at the end of motion.
 - `Wobble-Pop` – Overshoots slightly, then settles with a wobble.

+## Waiting Functions

+Warning: the speed of a servo is dependent not only it's formal specification, but the requested angle delta and torque on the motor.
+Thus, the waiting functions provide a general estimate on blocking time, but not exact.

 ## Important Notes

 - Each servo must use a GPIO mapped to a unique [PWM slice](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A1077%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C165.63628%2Cnull%5D)